Hampton One-Design

 The Hampton One-Design is an American sailing dinghy that was designed by Vincent Serio as a one-design racer and first built in 1934.

-The boat design was chosen by a Hampton Yacht Club committee that was formed to select a sloop for racing on Chesapeake Bay, with its shallow waters.
+The boat design was chosen by a Hampton Yacht Club committee that was formed to select a sloop for racing on the Chesapeake Bay, with its shallow waters.

 Production

 The first 500 boats were constructed by the designer, Vincent Serio in the United States.
 At least 60 boats were built from fiberglass as well, once the class rules were amended to permit that material.
 By 1994, 710 boats had been built and 900 have now been completed.
 The type club has specifications and plans available for amateur construction.

 Design

 The Hampton One-Design is a recreational sailboat, built predominantly of cedar wood or, since 1961 of fiberglass, with wooden trim.
 It has a fractional sloop rig with wooden or aluminum spars.
 The hull has a spooned raked stem, an angled transom, a transom-hung rudder controlled by a tiller and a retractable centerboard.
 It displaces 755 lb.

 The boat has a draft of 3.50 ft with the centerboard extended and 7 in with it retracted, allowing beaching or ground transportation on a trailer.

 The class rules were amended in 1962 to allow a trapeze and aluminum spars.
 No spinnaker or genoa are used and the boat is sailed with just a mainsail and jib.

 The design has a Portsmouth Yardstick racing average handicap of 92.0 and is normally raced with a crew of one or two sailors.